blueinkhq/blueink-client-python/README.md

 #### Creating Bundles with the BundleHelper

-When creating a Bundle via the API, you need to pass a lot of data in the `bundle.create(...)` request.
-This library provides a `BundleHelper` class to ease the construction of that data.
+When creating a Bundle via the API, you need to pass quite a bit of data in the `client.bundle.create(...)` request.
+To ease the construction of that data, this library provides a `BundleHelper` class.

 Below is an example of using `BundleHelper` to create a Bundle with 1 document, and 2 signers.
 In this example, the uploaded document is specified via a URL.